hongzhidu/SRHNet/README.md

 ![architect](misc/architect2.png)

-This repository is the souce code of SHR-Net which is accepted to **IROS2021 (with RAL)**.
+This repository is the souce code of SHR-Net which is accepted to **IROS2021 (with RA-L)**.
 For commercial purposes, please contact the authors: duhz@tju.edu.cn.
 If you use SRH-Net in an academic work, please cite:
 ```
 inproceedings{dusrhnet,
   author = {Hongzhi Du, Yanyan Li, Yanbiao Sun, Jigui Zhu and Federico Tombari},